spatiotemporal-data/spatiotemporal-data.github.io/bib.md

 #### Tensor Factorization for Knowledge Graph Completion

 Knowledge graph completion is a kind of link prediction problems, inferring missing "facts" based on existing ones.
-Tucker decomposition of the binary tensor representation of knowledge graph triples.
+Tucker decomposition of the binary tensor representation of knowledge graph triples allows one to make data completion.

 **References**
 - [TuckER: Tensor Factorization for Knowledge Graph Completion](https://github.com/ibalazevic/TuckER).
 GitHub.